ibm-cloud-docs/vpc/subnets-create-subnet.md

 |**resource_group**  \n ResourceGroupIdentityById | The resource group to use.
 If unspecified, the account’s [default resource group](/apidocs/resource-manager#introduction) is used.|
 |**routing_table**  \n string | The routing table to use for this subnet.
 If unspecified, the default routing table for the VPC is used.
 The routing table properties `route_direct_link_ingress`, `route_internet_ingress`, `route_transit_gateway_ingress`, and `route_vpc_zone_ingress` must be `false`.  \n One of: `RoutingTableIdentityById`, `RoutingTableIdentityByCRN`, `RoutingTableIdentityByHref`|
 |**SubnetByTotalCount**  \n int 64  \n or   \n **SubnetByCIDR**  \n string|For `SubnetByTotalCount`, specify the total number of IPv4 addresses required.
 For `SubnetByCIDR`, specify the IPv4 range of the subnet, expressed in CIDR format.
 Both options require a `zone` that the subnet will reside in.
-{: caption="Table 1.
-Parameters for creating a subnet" caption-side="bottom"}
+{: caption="Parameters for creating a subnet" caption-side="bottom"}

 When all the variables are initiated, submit the request.